TheMightyDinky/Win7-Steam-VxKex-Guide/README.md

 `Step 7:` Enjoy my bros!

-*Warning:* VAC may consider VxKex as cheats.. so in order to avoid a ban from Valve, please add `"-insecure"` to your **LAUNCH OPTIONS** (You will see it in Game's properties)
+*Warning:* VAC may consider VxKex as cheats if you enter any VAC-secured Servers.. so in order to avoid a ban from Valve, please add `"-insecure"` to your **LAUNCH OPTIONS** (You will see it in Game's properties)